Detailed Action

 The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

-Claims 1-5, 7-8, and 12-18 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by Jadidian (US 20230099937 A1), hereinafter Jadidian.
+Claims 1-3, 5, 7-8, and 12-18 are rejected under 35 U.S.C.
+103 as being unpatentable over Jadidian (US 20230099937 A1), hereinafter Jadidian, in view of Varel (US 20210184330 A1), hereinafter Varel.

-An antenna device for a transportation vehicle for emitting and/or receiving electromagnetic radiation, the antenna device comprising (See at least [0041] “a transparent antenna can be formed on a window in a building, vehicle”):
+Regarding claim 1, Jadidian, as shown below, discloses an antenna device for a transportation vehicle for emitting and/or receiving electromagnetic radiation, the antenna device comprising (See at least [0041] “a transparent antenna can be formed on a window in a building, vehicle”):

-at least one first antenna element configured to emit and/or receive the electromagnetic radiation (See at least Fig. 2, [0026] “processing circuitry 220 configured to send and/or receive signals via communication antenna(s) 208, and/or to process data from signals received from communication antenna(s) 208 and/or proximity sensing antenna(s) 210”) based on a liquid crystal technology (See at least Fig. 1, [0020] “Wearable display device 100 further may include an image producing system (for example a laser scanner, a liquid crystal on silicon (LCoS) microdisplay, a transmissive liquid crystal microdisplay” Jadidian discloses transmissible liquid crystal elements enabling antenna operations);
+at least one first antenna element configured to emit and receive the electromagnetic radiation (See at least Fig. 2, [0026] “processing circuitry 220 configured to send and/or receive signals via communication antenna(s) 208, and/or to process data from signals received from communication antenna(s) 208 and/or proximity sensing antenna(s) 210”) based on a liquid crystal technology (See at least Fig. 1, [0020] “Wearable display device 100 further may include an image producing system (for example a laser scanner, a liquid crystal on silicon (LCoS) microdisplay, a transmissive liquid crystal microdisplay” Jadidian discloses transmissible liquid crystal elements enabling antenna operations);

 an electronic computing device configured to generate a control signal for controlling the at least first antenna element (See at least Fig. 2, [0026] “processing circuitry 220 configured to send and/or receive signals via communication antenna(s) 208, and/or to process data from signals received from communication antenna(s) 208 and/or proximity sensing antenna(s) 210”); and

-wherein the at least one first antenna element and/or the at least one second antenna element are activated for emitting and/or receiving based on the control signal generated by the electronic computing device (See at least Fig. 2, [0026] “processing circuitry 220 configured to send and/or receive signals via communication antenna(s) 208, and/or to process data from signals received from communication antenna(s) 208 and/or proximity sensing antenna(s) 210”)
+at least one second antenna element configured to emit and receive the electromagnetic radiation (See at least Fig. 2, [0026] “processing circuitry 220 configured to send and/or receive signals via communication antenna(s) 208, and/or to process data from signals received from communication antenna(s) 208 and/or proximity sensing antenna(s) 210”),

 at least one of the at least one first antenna element and the at least one second antenna element are configured to be capable of being activated separately from each other (See at least Fig. 2, [0026] “processing circuitry 220 configured to send and/or receive signals via communication antenna(s) 208, and/or to process data from signals received from communication antenna(s) 208 and/or proximity sensing antenna(s) 210” Jadidan discloses separately activating antenna(s) for communication and activating antenna(s) proximity sensing).